Please Examine the Claim of the Jesus Calling Author

 Bible teachers throughout history have felt God's leading, but no trusted Bible teacher has exclusively used Christ's voice or claimed that his/her words were messages from Jesus.

 Why am I explaining this?
-Because Sarah Young, the author of Jesus Calling, claims that her books are messages Jesus has given her in prayer, and that's why she writes in Christ's voice.(1)
+Because Sarah Young, the author of Jesus Calling, claims that her books are messages Jesus has given her and that's why she writes in Christ's voice.(1)

 If we overlook these things because the book is comforting and encouraging, we lose some of our discernment and become more vulnerable to deception (Colossians 2:8).(3)